Unsystematic Risk

 Types of unsystematic risks

-From legal and regulatory changes to operational downtimes, all kinds of uncertainties specific to a company or industry are labelled as unsystematic risks.
-Here is a brief overview of some of the most common types
+From legal and regulatory changes to operational downtimes, all kinds of uncertainties specific to a company or industry are classified as unsystematic risks.
+Here is a brief overview of some of the most common unsystematic risk types.

 Business risk includes all the risks that threaten a company’s revenue, profitability and overall performance.
 Business risk could arise due to internal factors like production disruptions or external factors like changes in consumer preferences.